Côte d'Ivoire

 Council details

-The Fonds pour la Science, la Technologie et l’Innovation (FONSTI) was created to finance high-quality scientific research and technological innovation.
-FONSTI aims to fund research programmes and projects that have a direct impact on the country’s socio-economic and cultural development.
+The Fonds pour la Science, la Technologie et l’Innovation (FONSTI) Côte d’Ivoire was established to finance high-quality scientific research and technological innovation.
+Its mission is to fund programmes and projects that directly contribute to the country’s socio-economic and cultural development.

-FONSTI plays a pivotal role in supporting the national research and innovation ecosystem.
-It focuses on aligning research with Côte d’Ivoire’s development priorities, addressing challenges such as public health, climate change, and economic transformation through science-led solutions.
+FONSTI Côte d’Ivoire plays a pivotal role in strengthening the national research and innovation ecosystem.
+It aligns research priorities with Côte d’Ivoire’s development goals, addressing key challenges such as public health, climate change, and economic transformation through science-led solutions.

-By connecting national priorities with international best practices, FONSTI is establishing itself as a key driver of research excellence and innovation in Côte d’Ivoire.
+By integrating national needs with international best practices, FONSTI Côte d’Ivoire positions itself as a key driver of research excellence and sustainable innovation.

-FONSTI’s mandate goes beyond funding—it aims to empower the scientific community, increase research visibility, and strengthen national innovation systems.
-The fund actively supports programmes that build research capacity and promote inclusive development.
+FONSTI Côte d’Ivoire’s mission extends beyond funding.
+It seeks to empower the scientific community, enhance the visibility of national research, and reinforce innovation systems.
+The organisation actively supports initiatives that build research capacity and promote inclusive, locally relevant development.

 Leadership Perspective: Driving Research to Address Key Challenges

-In this interview, Dr Yaya Sangaré, Secretary-General of FONSTI, highlights the importance of scientific research in tackling pressing issues.
-He discusses how FONSTI supports research targeting health challenges and climate resilience.
-Dr Sangare emphasises the need for research to be relevant and adapted to the African context, ensuring practical benefits for local communities.
-He also underscores how collaborative science can address critical issues in health and the environment.
+In this interview, Dr Yaya Sangaré, Secretary-General of FONSTI, underscores the importance of scientific research in solving urgent societal issues.
+He explains how FONSTI supports research focused on health and climate resilience, emphasising the need for context-specific approaches that deliver tangible benefits to local communities.
+Dr Sangaré also highlights the value of collaborative science in addressing critical health and environmental challenges.

 Impact we’re having